It's important to slow down a little and take some time out for yourself.

-Paintings can give us the time to think about what’s important.
+Paintings can give you the space to think about what’s important.

 Surrounding yourself with art you love reminds you of the things you hold dear.

-It's easy to forget what is important in the madness of everyday life.
+It's easy to forget what is important in the busyness of everyday life.
 Paintings give you something to turn to when you want to re-establish this connection.

 Take a moment in front of a painting.

 When you observe a painting you see reflected there some experience of your own.
-A connection with the deep feelings that make you human.
+You re-connect with the feelings that make you human.

-What I really love is walking in the hills and along the coast near my home in Ireland.
-It’s from these walks that I draw most of my inspiration.
+I also love walking along the coast near my home in Ireland.

-I’m constantly in awe of the world around me and the way it makes me feel so insignificant.
-It’s not just the vast landscapes that inspire me but also the small things; like the colour of stone or the crest of a wave.
+I’m constantly in awe of the world around me and I love the way it makes me feel so insignificant.
+It helps me let go of my sense of control.